PHOENI-X2/termuxrsyncauto/README.md

 # Termux Auto RSync To NAS #

-Use termux to auto backup Android with rsync to NAS
+Use termux to auto backup Android with rsync to NAS:

 https://nonasuomy.github.io/android-file-sync/